MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   Copy-Item -ToSession $s -Path c:\host.txt -Destination c:\
   ```

-4. Copy a file from the virtual machine to the host.
+4. Copy a file to the host.

    To move `C:\guest.txt` to the host from the virtual machine, run: